To combat forced organ harvesting and trafficking in persons for purposes of the removal of organs, and for other purposes.

 Who is "The Secretary" in each section?

-Removal of organs by means of coercion, abduction, deception, fraud, or abuse of power
+- → Removal of one or more organs through coercion, abduction, deception, fraud, abuse of power, or exploitation of vulnerability.

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.